lszzy/FWDebug/README.md

 Execute `carthage update` and copy `FWDebug.framework` to the project.

 ## Changelog
-Version 1.10.0:
+Version 1.9.1:

-	* Refactor the project architecture and use pod dependencies to introduce third-party libraries
+	* Refactor the project structure and introduce the tripartite library without modification
 	* Optimize the NSLog log function of the filtering system

 Version 1.9.0: